calint/glos/src/engine/README.md

 * `camera` describes how the world is viewed in `window`
   - contains matrix used by `engine` at `render` to transform world coordinates to screen
 * `planes` can detect collision with spheres and other `planes`
-  - collision with spheres is done by checking if distance from sphere to all planes are less than radius
+  - collision with spheres is done by checking if distance from sphere to all planes is less than radius
   - collision with other `planes` is done by checking if any point in `planes` A is behind all `planes` B
 * `material` is stored in `materials` and are unique for a `glob`
 * `texture` is stored in `textures` and can be shared by multiple `globs`